How to Catch Environment Variable Errors Early

 MAX_CONNECTIONS=50

-• Redis isn't running on the target environment
+• Redis?
+Not running on the target server

 The Late Detection Problem